-$\mathbf{6}\rangle$ Translate the Polish parts of the sentences into English.
+- 6> Translate the Polish parts of the sentences into English. - 1 Your elder brother Josh looks almost like you (wygląda prawie tak jak Ty). - 2 Bob grew up (dorastał) in West London. - 3 We made friends (zaprzyjaźniliśmy się) at primary school, and we still keep in touch. - 4 Bringing up children (Wychowywanie dzieci) is one of the biggest challenges for adults. - 5 As far as I know, we are related to (jesteśmy spokrewnieni ze) each other. - 6 I hope Julia and I will sort out the misunderstanding, and (we) will remain friends (pozostaniemy przyjaciółmi). - 7 My uncle knows people who are connected to (są powiązani z) the prime minister. - 8 I take after my dad (Jestem podobna do swojego taty) in many ways.
+For example, we are both quite stubborn.

-- 1 Your elder brother Josh (wygląda prawie tak jak Ty). - 2 Bob (dorastal) in West London. - 3 We (zaprzyjaźniliśmy się) at primary school, and we still keep in touch. - 4 (Wychowywanie dzieci) is one of the biggest challenges for adults. - 5 As far as I know, (jesteśmy spokrewnieni ze) each other. - 6 I hope Julia and I will sort out the misunderstanding, and (pozostaniemy przyjaciółmi). - 7 My uncle knows people who (są powiązani z) the prime minister. - 8 (Jestem podobna do swojego taty) in many ways.
-For example, we are both quite stubborn. - 7> Write five sentences about your friends and family, using the phrasal verbs below.
+7 > Write five s entences about y our friends a and family, using the p hrasal verbs belov w.